ashleycawley/cli-watch/README.md

 ```

 ## Dev Notes
+* Look for additional password use patterns in real life .bash_history files to build additional sanitisation rules

+## Completed Improvements
 * Create a sanatise function to filter out passwords from strings like:
 -p'PaSsWoRd'

-## Completed Improvements
 * Find a better way of finding a list of users (other than ls /home)
 * Add checking of root user's .bash_history
 * Add filtering of swb and ansible users